model-checking/verify-rust-std/doc/src/challenges/0007-atomic-types.md

 ## Goal

-(Throughout this challenge, when we say "safe", it is identical to saying "does not exhibit undefined behavior").

 `core::sync::atomic` provides methods that operate on atomic types.
-For example, `atomic_store(dst: *mut T, val: T, order: Ordering)` stores `val` at the memory location pointed to by `dst` according to the specified [atomic memory ordering](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html).
+For example, `AtomicBool::store(&self, val: bool, order: Ordering)` stores `val` in the atomic boolean referenced by `self` according to the specified [atomic memory ordering](https://doc.rust-lang.org/std/sync/atomic/enum.Ordering.html).
-Rust developers can use these methods to ensure that their concurrent code is thread-safe.

-The goal of this challenge is to verify that these methods (and the intrinsincs they invoke) are safe.
+The goal of this challenge is to verify that these methods are safe.[^1]

 ### Success Criteria

-#### Part 1: `from_ptr` Method for Atomic Types
+#### Part 1: Unsafe Methods

-First, verify that the unsafe `from_ptr` methods are safe.
+First, verify that the unsafe `from_ptr` methods are safe, given that their safety preconditions are met.

 Write safety contracts for each of the `from_ptr` methods: